Rational coordination with no communication or conventions

 \subsection{Principles using optimal choices}

-If a rational player has optimal choices (that are at least as good as all other choices), it is natural to assume that she selects such a choice. \techrep{ Note that players may have several optimal choices or none at all.
-For example, in game $G(2\times 2)$ both players have two optimal choices while in $G(Z_3)$ neither of the players has optimal choices.
+If a rational player has optimal choices (i.e., at least as good as all other choices), it is natural to assume that she selects such a choice. \techrep{Note that players may have several optimal choices, or none at all.
+For example, in the game $G(2\times 2)$ both players have two optimal choices while in $G(Z_3)$ neither of the players has optimal choices.
 We now introduce the following principle: }

 \textbf{Individual optimal choices (IOC):} \textsf{Play an optimal choice, if possible.}